 School is almost over, and the summer weather is set to continue.
-The heatwave is set to continue, with the temperature reaching 30.1C (86.1F) at the end of June- making it the hottest day of the year so far.
+The heatwave is ongoing, with the temperature reaching 30.1C(86.1F) at the end of June, making it the hottest day of the year so far.
 There's no sign of the hot weather abating.